 Unlimited Talk and Text

-Of course, you could try to recreate either one as a custom plan, but it’ll cost you at least $10 extra and you won’t get the same data cap.
+Of course, you could try to recreate any of these options as a custom plan, but it’ll cost you at least $10 extra, and you won’t get the same data cap.
 Unfortunately, these unlimited talk and text plans eschew hotspot access — though you can pay to add it — but at least Ludicrous speeds are still included.

 - Enjoy unlimited talk and text along with solid data caps at lower prices

 - Ludicrous speeds are included though hotspot costs extra